 Getting to Santa Barbara

-While my favorite airline, Southwest Airlines, doesn’t fly directly into Santa Barbara, you can fly into Los Angeles International or any of the area airports like:
+In 2021, Southwest Airlines began flying directly into Santa Barbara, but you can alternately fly into Los Angeles International or any of the area airports like:

 - John Wayne/Orange County

 Then rent a car and drive up the Pacific Coast Highway, which locals call the “PCH,” to Santa Barbara, which is a really gorgeous drive.

 We did this and rented through Silvercar by Audi and enjoyed a lovely Audi as we drove along the Pacific…